Faculty & Staff

 Interested in participating in a program site review?

-The Global Education Office (GEO) and the International Studies Advisory Committee (ISAC) review all summer programs on a rotating basis.
+The Global Education Office (GEO) and the International Studies Advisory Committee (ISAC) review all A&S-affiliated summer programs on a rotating basis.
 Opportunities for faculty to apply to review these programs will be posted here as well as announced in the WM Digest.

 The ISAC chooses a faculty-representative for each of the three-day (plus travel days) intensive site visits.
 In making its selection, the ISAC weighs the following: